-Provider What they offer Cost Contact details The Tim Parry Jonathan Ball Peace Foundation and The Peace Museum resources made available by Sheffield City Council Free Prevent resources have been made available to Sheffield schools through Sheffield City Council.
-These cover curriculum resources and staff training, suitable for primary, secondary and FE settings.
+Provider What they offer Cost Contact details The Tim Parry Johnathan Ball Foundation for Peace and The Peace Museum Covers curriculum resources and staff training, suitable for primary, secondary and FE settings.
+Sessions will be allocated between July 2017 and March 2018.
 Free tim.wright@sheffield.gov.uk Development Education Centre South Yorkshire (DECSY) Staff/ governor training and support on responding to SMSC requirements to do with 'Promoting British Values'.
 Training on dialogic learning methods such as Philosophy for Children (P4C) which can create safe spaces for dialogue about controversial issues.
-Lesson plans available for discussing terrorism at KS2 and 3. £600 per day helen.griffin@decsy.org.uk Chilypep £3500 per programme but some funded capacity available - please enquire (includes ASDAN accreditation) training@chilypep.org.uk 0114 234 8846
+Lesson plans available for discussing terrorism at KS2 and 3. £600 per day helen.griffin@decsy.org.uk